AllenWLynch/chatterBot/README.md

 #### Catastrophe!
 A windows update killed my training routine and restarting the model does not lead to further reduction in training loss.
 This is likely because the ADAM optimizer's weight-specific gradient variables were not saved, so the optimizer lost momentum and is stuck in some minima.
 I'll have to retrain from scratch.

+Given this setback, I am going to wait to train until I have more compute resources at my disposal for training.
+I will likely rent time on a cloud VM.

 # Conversation Strategy

 Once the generative model is done training, I could use a number of sampling techniques to generate high quality responses.
 The main requirement of the chosen sampling technique is that it must promote longer responses than I am observing from the model right now.